Trigger warning – grief

 WHAT HAS ALL THIS TO DO WITH LAUGHTER?

-After funerals (plus before and during them), others may think it not right to smile and laugh – but remember everyone is different and we can feel more able to cope, plus have better nourished social connection, if we allow ourselves to find the joy in life again instead of being solemn all the time.
+After funerals (plus before and during them), others may think it not right to smile and laugh – but remember everyone is different, and we can feel more able to cope, plus have better nourished social connection if we allow ourselves to find the joy in life again instead of being solemn all the time.

-When I learned of Reverend Richard Coles trying out Laughter Yoga as part of a documentary on coping with grief (Channel 4 – Good Grief), it was amazing that he was trying something completely different for his own wellbeing.
+When I learned of Reverend Richard Coles trying out Laughter Yoga as part of a documentary on coping with grief (Channel 4 – Good Grief), it was amazing that he was trying something completely different for his own well-being.

 Not only did Richard join in a Laughter Yoga session – he felt that he had lost his laughter after losing his husband, he also took part in telephone laughter (10 minutes on the phone).
 He felt better and more positive.